mrrfv/MSI-GV62-7rd-Hackintosh-OpenCore/README.md

 An EFI that lets you run macOS Monterey on your MSI GV62 7rd gaming laptop!

 **Warning!** This repository is intended for experienced users.
 You will get very limited support if you don't know what you're doing.
+You're expected to be able to fix most issues you encounter with this EFI by yourself (contributions are still welcome).

 ## Hardware